BennyHallett/obelisk/README.md

 `page.eex` (or similar) is the template which wraps page content.
 The `@content` variable is used within this template to specify the location that the converted markdown content is injected.

-`index.eex` (or similar) is the template which wraps your index page, which for now is intented to hold the list of blog posts.
+`index.eex` (or similar) is the template which wraps your index page, which for now is intended to hold the list of blog posts.
 This template provides 3 variables.
 Similar to the post template, the index template provides `@content`, which is the list of blog posts (at this stage as html links).
 The other two variables, `@next` and `@prev` provide links to move between index pages.
 Each index page contains 10 blog posts, ordered from newest to oldest.
 The pages are created with the following pattern:

     index.html
     index2.html
     ...
     index8.html

 `layout.eex` (or similar) is the template which wraps every page.
 This is the template that should include your `<html>`, `<head>` and `<body>` tags.
 This template provides 3 variables also.
 Again, the `@content` variable is provided, which specifies where to inject the content from whichever page is being built.
 Additionally, the `@css` and `@js` variables are provided, which include the html markdown for all of the files (not folders) directly under `/build/assets/css` and `/build/assets/js` respectively.
-These files are written to the page in alphabetical order, so if a particual order is required (i.e reset.css first), then the current solution is to rename the files to match the order in which they should be imported:
+These files are written to the page in alphabetical order, so if a particular order is required (i.e reset.css first), then the current solution is to rename the files to match the order in which they should be imported:

     /assets/css/0-reset.css
     /assets/css/1-layout.css